meabed/php-parallel-soap/README.md

 Almost all the companies that provide services using SoapServer and alot of them provide asynchronous Soap Api but Usually it very poor and it lack the real-time response and its poor comparing to the synchronous Soap Api.

+I personally have faced this issue many times dealing with 3rd party service providers specially in eCommerce field ( Email marketing, Data mining, etc.. most of other third party tools ) So This class is great help and great tool to use !!

-So This class will allow you to be able to use different asynchronous Soap Implementation! that work with Synchronous Soap Api !
+This class will allow you to be able to use different asynchronous Soap Implementation! that work with Synchronous Soap Api !

 See the [**Examples**](https://github.com/Meabed/asynchronous-soap/tree/master/example) to see how to use it.